-FAQs for parents/carers of children returning to school in September
+FAQs for parents/carers of children returning to school on March 8th

 Following the latest Government announcement

-Yes, all schools should re-open at the start of September.
+Yes, all schools should fully re-open on March 8th.

 Does my child have to go to school?